gdutcislab/M2M/README.md

 # M2M
  This is matlab code for MOEA/D-M2M population decomposition framework.
 M2M can decomposes a multi/many-objective optimization problem into a number of multi/many-objective subproblems.
-Our study has shown that M2M can also be viewed as a constraints handling stretagy.
+Our study has shown that M2M can also be viewed as a constraints handling strategy.

  More theoretical and experimental studies on MOEA/D-M2M are on the way.
 Please pay attention to our group.
 Enjoy!